RobertLK/MyFirstSlideshow/README.md

 - Use when possible a monospaced font (Hack, Anonymous Pro, Menlo, Monaco, …)
 - Reply in English

+## Exercise I
+**Perform a Code Review of https://github.com/RobertLK/MyFirstSlideshow/pull/1**

 This first exercise is rather simple and should take at most one hour.
-Depending on which team you apply to, you should get a specific public repo where some code is present.
-(Do not worry, this is not how we code at Yoti)
-The README should tell you what the project is trying to achieve and what are the limitations.
 You should send us a code review of the first pull request on the list.
 Each comment should have the one of following format :
 ```
 <filename>:<linenumber> - “<your comment>”
 e.g: